8 Sightseeing Tours and Shore Excursions:

 Day 5 – Budapest, HUNGARY (B, L, D)

 Welcome to Hungary!
 Morning at sail.
 In the afternoon, your motor coach tour of this lovely city will include the most popular sights: The Parliament Building, St. Stefan Cathedral, the Opera, the Heroes Square, and the town park with the Vajdahunyad Castle.
-There will be stops at the Heroes Square, the Fisherman’s Bastion and Gellert Hill.
+There will be stops at the Fisherman’s Bastion and Gellert Hill.
 Return to the ship for dinner.
 In the evening we recommend the optional Hungarian Folk Show.

 Day 6 – Budapest, HUNGARY (B, L, D)